NRPonugoti/Git_GitHub/readme.md

 # git clone
 in case  the repository is not exist in our repository then we need to use git clone

-## github is code hosting platform where we can host our repositories
+# Git Hub

-so other developers can able to use those repositories and do the changes to the same code
+github is code hosting platform where we can host our repositories so other developers can able to use those repositories and do the changes to the same code

 # Adv of github: